Sunday School Schedule

 The GRO committee functions as an interface with our community for a source of new members.
 They also provide a Greeter for each service and organize the Coffee Hour and Lemonade ladlers list.

-A new sign up for Coffee Hour is available in Jensen Hall.
+- A new sign up for Fellowship Time is in Jensen Hall.
 Please add your name so that we may continue with this tradition of fellowship.

 Board of Deacons